lgfrbcsgo/wot-battle-results-server/README.md

 ## Protocol
 The sever uses a message protocol which is based on JSON.
-Every command and message is a JSON object which contains at least a `msgType` property.
+Every command and message is a JSON object which contains at least a `messageType` property.

 ### Commands
 -   Subscribes this client to the feed of battle results.
     ```json
     {
-      "msgType": "SUBSCRIBE_TO_BATTLE_RESULTS"
+      "messageType": "SUBSCRIBE"
     }
     ```

 -   Replays the battle results of the current gaming session to the client.
-    `sessionId` can be used to ensure that current session matches the expected one.
-    `offset` can be used to specify an offset when not all results have to be replayed.
-    An `offset` of `0` or omitting the `offset` will replay all battle results.
+    Optionally, a timestamp can be specified by `after` to only replay battle results after the given timestamp.
     ```json
     {
-      "msgType": "REPLAY_BATTLE_RESULTS",
-      "sessionId": "88bd6588-b124-4890-83c8-5862ff171795",
-      "offset": 2
+      "messageType": "REPLAY",
+      "after": 1587657932
     }
     ```

--   Replays the battle results of the current gaming session to the client and then subscribes it to the feed.
-    `sessionId` can be used to ensure that current session matches the expected one.
-    `offset` can be used to specify an offset when not all results have to be replayed.
-    An `offset` of `0` or omitting the `offset` will replay all battle results.
-    ```json
-    {
-      "msgType": "REPLAY_AND_SUBSCRIBE_TO_BATTLE_RESULTS",
-      "sessionId": "88bd6588-b124-4890-83c8-5862ff171795",
-      "offset": 2
-    }
-    ```

 -   Unsubscribes the client from the feed of battle results.
     ```json
     {
-      "msgType": "UNSUBSCRIBE_FROM_BATTLE_RESULTS"
+      "messageType": "UNSUBSCRIBE"
     }
     ```

--   Starts a new gaming session.
-Results recorded before this command won't be replayed anymore.
+-   Allows running multiple commands after each other without any interruptions.
+    Individual commands are allowed to fail.
+    It is guaranteed that no other commands are executed while the commands are being processed.
     ```json
     {
-      "msgType": "START_NEW_SESSION"
+      "messageType": "PIPELINE",
+      "commands": [
+        {
+          "messageType": "REPLAY",
+          "after": 42
+        },
+        {
+          "messageType": "SUBSCRIBE"
         }
+      ]
+    }
     ```

 ### Messages
 -   Sent when replaying a battle result or when a new battle result must be pushed to the client.
-    `sessionId` is a unique id of the gaming session which was active when this result was recorded.
-    `index` is the index of this `battleResult` within the gaming session which was active when this result was recorded.
+    `timestamp` is the timestamp when this battle result was recorded.
     `battleResult` has the same format as the JSON fields found at the start of a .wotreplay file.
     ```json
     {
-      "msgType": "BATTLE_RESULT",
+      "messageType": "BATTLE_RESULT",
-      "sessionId": "88bd6588-b124-4890-83c8-5862ff171795",
-      "index": 1,
+      "timestamp": "1587657932",
       "battleResult": {}
     }
     ```